The 10 Worst Neighborhoods In New York City For 2022

 Then, we ranked each neighborhood in New York City, New York for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of New York City.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of New York City.

-Read on below to learn more about these terrible places around New York City to live.
-Or skip to the end to see the list of all 121 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 122 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around New York City